Athios-dev/toctoc/README.md

 # Toctoc
-👉 A jQuery plugin to automatically add a table of contents on a website page.<br>
+👉 A jQuery plugin to automatically add a table of contents on a web page.<br>
 🚀 It only weighs 4Ko!

 ## 🤔 About